omarghouri/Sports-Betting-Companion/README.md

 ## Frontend

 - Value Bets Panel: Top Value bets determined by the Machine Learning Model, showcased through specific matches, picks and odds
-- Upcoming Matches Sidebar: Upcoming matches displayed on below the value bets panel and next to the AI assistant, displaying upcoming matches for the 2026 World CUp
+- Upcoming Matches Sidebar: Upcoming matches displayed on below the value bets panel and next to the AI assistant, displaying upcoming matches for the 2026 World Cup
 - AI Assitant Chatbot: AI assistant, utilizing gemini flash 2.5, with context from our database and machine learning models that can assist users with bet placing, matches, and understanding top features that affect odds.